BestGuide is reader supported and may earn affiliate commission. Learn More.

 • Pros: Attorney-backed negotiation, BBB accredited, no unresolved complaints, active client advocacy posture

-• Cons: Newer company (founded 2023); A rather than A+ rating; fee details require direct consultation; shorter track record than established firms
+• Cons: Newer company (founded 2023), A rather than A+ rating, fee details require direct consultation, shorter track record than established firms

 Red Flags the BBB Warns Consumers to Watch For

-The BBB’s active consumer alert on debt relief and credit repair scams identifies consistent patterns across fraudulent operators.
 Before engaging with any debt relief company, verify the following:

-• Upfront fees before any service is delivered: The FTC’s Telemarketing Sales Rule prohibits debt settlement companies from charging fees before settling or reducing a debt.
+• Upfront fees before any service is delivered: The FTC’s Telemarketing Sales Rule prohibits for-profit debt settlement companies from charging fees before settling or reducing a debt.
 Any company requesting payment before results are delivered is violating federal law.

 • Pressure to stop paying creditors without explanation: Settlement programs do require stopping direct creditor payments as part of the process, but any legitimate company explains this explicitly, including the credit score impact, before enrollment.